CISM vs CISSP: Where to Start

 The CISSP and CISM are not competing certifications.
 They're complimentary.
 Each is intentionally designed for a certain sector of cybersecurity professionals, and understanding the role that each plays at advanced career stages is the first step toward identifying which is best for you.

 A CISM certification dials in on the management side of cybersecurity.
-It draws from the ranks of information security managers and those who have information security management responsibilities, even if ISM isn't your job title.
+It draws from the ranks of information security managers and those with information security management responsibilities, even if ISM isn't your job title.
 While earning a CISM requires a high degree of technical competence, it is designed to reflect leadership within security management rather than someone who will be a senior-level "wrench-turner."
 All four of the CISM domains emphasize either governance or administration.

 Your Salary Will Be Higher: CISSP or CISM

-Although it's fairly common to receive a small pay bump right after receiving your certification, depending on your employer, don't expect the salary floodgates to open and drown you in cash immediately.
+Although it's fairly common to receive a small pay bump right after your certification, depending on your employer, don't expect the salary floodgates to open and drown you in cash immediately.
 The real value of these certs is what they can do for your career, opening the door to certain positions and development pathways that wouldn't have been available to you otherwise.
 For this reason, it behooves you to pursue either a CISSP or CISM earlier rather than later.

 We want to be careful in what we're saying here: We're not telling you that there's a ticking clock and you need to apply tremendous pressure to yourself to knock this out at the earliest possible opportunity.
 The cybersecurity field isn't going anywhere but up, and you have plenty of time to figure out what niche is the best fit for you.
-What we're saying is that the more intentionally you approach your career, the more efficiently you'll knock out each prerequisite and consistently build on the foundation you've laid, which will result in a progressively increasing pay scale.
+We're saying that the more intentionally you approach your career, the more efficiently you'll knock out each prerequisite and consistently build on the foundation you've laid, which will result in a progressively increasing pay scale.

 CISSP or CISM Exam Costs